MateoTRC/EcomplexityMX/README.md

 ### Proximity and Networks

 Once the $RCA$ is computed, we can calculate the proximity, $0 < \phi_{ij} < 1$, between EAs and build the associated weighted networks of the EA space for each year.
 In these networks, each node represents an EA and the weighted edges represent the proximity of these EAs (for further details consult [1]).
+The networks are created in the `Create_graphs_files.ipynb` notebooks.
 The proximity measure is based on the conditional probability that a region specialized in the EA $i$ will also be specialized in the EA $j$.
 Formally:

 $$
 \phi_{ij} = \frac{\sum_r M_{r,i} \sum_r M_{r,j}}{\max(k_i, k_j)}